folbert/fewbricks/docs/index.md

 {: .no_toc }
 By having one template file for each Brick, figuring out where to edit the output of the brick becomes a breeze.
 Even if the brick is used in multiple places and loops, the HTML can be edited in one place.
-Fewbricks encourages you to separate the logic and presentation by giving you access with a light weight template engine which you can replace or extend if needed.
+Fewbricks encourages you to separate the logic and presentation by giving you access to a light weight template engine which you can replace or extend as needed.

 ### Code readability
 {: .no_toc }